Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 First, change the **Start Command** input to `gunicorn app:server`.
 The `server` name after the colon should match the object name you set for your server in your Python script.
 The `app` name before the colon should match the `.py` filename in the repository.

 Second, scroll down to find the section called **Environment Variables**.
 Click _Add Environment Variable_ and input `PYTHON_VERSION` as the key, with the Python version that you use on your machine as the value (use `$python -V` in the command line to check your Python version).
-If you don't explicitly specify the Python version this way, Render will use Python 3.7 as default, which may cause conflicts with the library versions you've specified in `requirements.txt`.
+If you don't explicitly specify the Python version this way, Render will use [a default Python version](https://render.com/docs/python-version#history-of-default-python-versions), which may cause conflicts with the library versions you've specified in `requirements.txt`.

 Third, click _Create Web Service_ and wait for several minutes for the application to build.
 When finished, you'll be able to see your dashboard via a URL, like this: `https://ph-dash-demo.onrender.com/`.